 As NAPSRC and NASUAD (2012) pointed out in their review of APS programs, due to the complexity of cases, 40 percent of APS programs across the country do not have a specific timeframe for closing cases.
 Colorado is one of these states.
 The states that did report they had a specific timeframe also stated that there are many exceptions and extensions to those policies.
 For Colorado APS, even though there is no specified timeframe by which a case must be closed, with the exception of cases in which APS holds legal authority for the client (guardianship, conservatorship, or representative payeeship) or the case is exceptionally complex, APS services (i.e., cases) are short-term.
+NAMRS (2018) found that nationally in FFY 201810, 51.3% of all APS cases were closed between 15-60 days.
+In FY 2019-20, Colorado APS closed 56.5% of cases between 15-60 days.

-About 83 percent of all cases are closed within three months and 94 percent are closed within six months.
+About 81 percent of all cases are closed within three months and 94 percent are closed within six months.
 Only 2 percent of cases are open longer than one year, which are primarily those cases in which APS holds legal authority for the client.

 Cases are closed once APS has completed its investigation and intervention (or there is no further need of intervention, or all options for intervention have been exhausted).
-In 36 percent of cases, APS is able to implement services, sometimes with assistance from other agencies or family members, to improve the health and safety for the client.
-In about 28 percent of cases, the case is closed immediately following the investigation and assessment because the client had no health or safety needs.
-In another

-10 percent of cases, APS identified needs but the client was competent and refused any services or assistance from APS.
+In 32 percent of cases, APS is able to implement services, sometimes with assistance from other agencies or family members, to improve the health and safety for the client.
+This is close to the national estimate that almost a third of cases were closed after the implementation of services in the FFY 2018 (NAMRS, 2018).
+In about 35 percent of cases, the case is closed immediately following the investigation and assessment because the client had no health or safety needs.
+In another 10 percent of cases, APS identified needs but the client was competent and refused any services or assistance from APS.
 In other cases, the APS caseworker is unable to locate the client so the case is closed once the investigation is completed to the best of the caseworker's abilities.
 Cases are closed when the APS client passes away or when the caseworker has exhausted all attempts to locate the client (in both instances, an investigation is completed prior to closure).
-For about 1 percent of cases, the service(s) needed to improve safety for the client is not available in the community (or not available anywhere in Colorado), the only provider for the service cannot safely provide the service because of the client's aggressive or violent behaviors, or the service(s) is ineffective.
+For about 1 percent of cases, the service(s) needed to improve safety for the client is not available in the community (or not available anywhere in Colorado), the only provider for the service cannot safely provide the service because of the client's aggressive or violent behaviors, or the service(s)

+is ineffective.
 In these situations, the case is closed after the investigation is completed and the APS caseworker has exhausted all options for the client.
-Finally, APS cases are closed immediately if after assessing the client, the caseworker determines that the client does not meet the criteria of an at-risk adult.
+Finally, APS cases are closed immediately if after assessing the client, the caseworker determines that the client does not meet the criteria of an atrisk adult.